h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 With this in mind, and with the hopes to democratize AI, H2O.ai has automated the processes of obtaining high-quality models capable of image processing.

 This tutorial will explore the two different approaches to modeling images in Driverless AI: **Embeddings Transformer(Image Vectorizer)** and **Automatic Image Model**.
 To lay down the foundations for this tutorial, we will review transfer learning from pre-trained models.
 Right after, we will illustrate the first image modeling approach by analyzing a pre-built **image model** capable of predicting car prices.
-Directly after, we will better understand the second approach by analyze a pre-built **image model** capable of predicting a true case of metastatic cancer.
+Directly after, we will better understand the second approach by analyzing a pre-built **image model** capable of predicting a true case of metastatic cancer.
 In the final analysis, we will compare and contrast each image modeling approach, and we will discuss several scenarios when a given approach will be better.
 In particular, and as a point of distinction,  we will discuss how the **Embeddings Transformer** approach only supports a MOJO Scoring Pipeline.
 Correspondingly, we will discuss how a user can only obtain details about the current best individual model through the **Automatic Image Model** approach.

 All things consider, let us start.